 The Consolidated Balance Sheet reflects the Schlumberger investment portfolio separated between current and long term, based on maturity.
 Both Short-term investments and Fixed Income Investments, held to maturity are comprised primarily of money market funds, eurodollar time deposits, certificates of deposit, commercial paper, euro notes and Eurobonds, and are substantially denominated in US dollars.
 Under normal circumstances it is the intent of Schlumberger to hold the investments until maturity, with the exception of investments that are considered trading (\$194 million at both December 31, 2013 and 2012).
-Short-term investments that are designated as trading are stated at fair value, which is estimated using quoted market prices for those or similar investments.
-All other investments are stated at cost plus accrued interest, which approximates market.
+Short-term investments are stated at cost plus accrued interest, which approximates market.
 The unrealized gains/losses on investments designated as trading were not significant at both December 31, 2013 and 2012.